wp-plugins/somatic-framework/readme.txt

 = 1.7.10 =
 * NEW: gallery field of attachments now supports editing of each attachment's title, caption, description
 * FIX: colorbox overlays in admin have maxheight and maxwidth set

-= 1.7.9.1 =
-* FIX: soma-public-jquery.js was failing when front-end colorbox was not enabled
+* FIX: soma-public-jquery.js was failing and halting js when front-end colorbox was not enabled

 = 1.7.9 =
 * FIX: soma_fetch_image was failing to return image sizes if none were generated because original was too small